N0elle-08/samplebot/README.md

 ```

 ### Execution
-To run the iConcierge chatbot application, use the following command:
+To run the chatbot application, use the following command:
 ```
 streamlit run app.py
 ```